MCPHub LabRegistrylinkedin-mcp-server

 • LinkedIn may require a login confirmation in the LinkedIn mobile app for --login

 • You might get a captcha challenge if you logged in frequently.
-Run uvx linkedin-scraper-mcp --login which opens a browser where you can solve captchas manually.
+Run uvx linkedin-scraper-mcp@latest --login which opens a browser where you can solve captchas manually.
 See the uvx setup for prerequisites.

 • If Docker auth becomes stale after you re-login on the host, restart Docker once so it can fresh-bridge from the new source session generation.